A Life Like a Norman Rockwell Painting

 Back in the day, Darcie fondly recalled, they could they’d go to Myrtle Beach with $20, stay the weekend, and come home with money.
 Later on, they bought a cottage on Baden Lake, a grand place to watch the geese, and fish, and watch the world go by.
 He and Darcie spent many a weekend day and night there.

 He was a numismatic since he was young, loved to collect coins, and to share them.
+He spent a lot of time sourcing investment coins from the best dealers too.
 Not that many years ago, Charlie gave my Hannah a full set of the 50 states’ quarters, as well as a gold cross he’d found using his metal detector.
 The treasure hunting by detecting was a hobby that developed late in life, but he found all kinds of things, like class rings, earrings, keepsakes, false teeth, even a diamond ring of a half caret.
 He gave my two sons, Nate and Zach, a whole grip of cool rare coins when they were a bit younger.
 Charlie recognized that they were athletes who played for Grimsley High, as he had done many years earlier, and he connected with them on that aspect, and shared with them some of his sport stories.
 In fact, once when Charlie and Darcie were going to a reunion (I’m not sure if was high school or a business team he had played for), he decided he would wear his baseball uniform (minus the cleats) that he could still fit into (he was still very fit) and had worn 30 years earlier.
 So he did; Darcie was aghast, but the people at the reunion loved it, and the newspaper even featured Charlie in his still-fitting athletic uniform, so rare such a feat was.

 Darcie kept the books and did the bills in their home.
 He never fussed at her about money, nor was he controlling about it, as some men were of his generation.
 Instead, he good-naturedly quipped, “We wouldn’t have anything if it weren’t for Darcie’s frugal nature.”